Can a solar storm destroy the Earth? …The Middle East

 Scientists explain that when electromagnetic energy from the sun pours into our magnetosphere, the atoms and molecules in the Earth’s atmosphere become electrically charged, creating effects that can be seen around the world, during such storms the aurora borealis, which is usually seen only near the North Pole. , that turns downward until it becomes visible near the equator.

-Some experts fear that a large enough CME could lead to an “online apocalypse” by overloading undersea internet cables and leaving parts of the world without access to the web for weeks or months, although this has yet to happen.
+Some experts fear that a large enough CME might lead to an “online apocalypse” by overloading undersea internet cables and leaving parts of the world without access to the web for weeks or months, although this has yet to happen.
 Satellites and space stations, which orbit shielding the Earth’s atmosphere, can also be weakened by bounced radiation from coronal mass ejections.

 According to studies, even the most powerful geomagnetic storm in recorded history, the Carrington event of 1859, had no noticeable impact on human health or other life on Earth.
 If the most powerful solar storms hit our planet before that, there is no evidence that they affected human health either.